bimat/bimat.github.io/_posts/25-02-17-configuration.md

 ### Default Values: Options.m File

 Most of the <tt>BiMat</tt> functions can work without the need of parameters by the user.
-However, if the user does not specify the required arguments, BiMat will use the default values.
+However, if the user does not specify the required arguments, BiMat will use the default ones.
 These values are specified on the file <tt>main/Options.m</tt> that the user can modify according to his needs.
 The next sections indicate the default parameters of <tt>BiMat</tt>